cartographer-project/cartographer_fetch/README.rst

 Documentation
 =============

-You will find complete documentation for using Cartographer with ROS at `our Read the Docs site`_.
+You will find complete documentation for using Cartographer ROS with Fetch Robotics platforms at `our Read the Docs site`_.

-.. _our Read the Docs site: https://google-cartographer-ros-for-fetch-robotics-platforms.readthedocs.io/
+.. _our Read the Docs site: https://google-cartographer-ros-for-fetch-robotics-platforms.readthedocs.io

 Contributing
 ============

-You can find information about contributing to Cartographer's Fetch Robotics platforms support at `our Contribution page`_.
+You can find information about contributing to Cartographer ROS's Fetch Robotics platforms support at `our Contribution page`_.

 .. _our Contribution page: https://github.com/googlecartographer/cartographer_fetch/blob/master/CONTRIBUTING.md